Helianthus strumosus: Description

-Growing from a rhizomatous root system, H. strumosus grows from three to eight feet in height.
+Growing from a rhizomatous root system, H. strumosus grows from 3 to 8 ft in height.
 The pale-leaf sunflower can be difficult to distinguish since it is the most variable of the sunflowers.
 Some distinguishing features include the petioles, leaves, and stem.
-The petioles are an inch in length.
+The petioles are 1 in in length.
 The leaves tend to be thick and more narrow than other species.
 The leaves are white underneath.
 H. strumosus also has a definitively smooth stem.
 The flower head of H. strumosus has a yellow center surrounded by a variable (usually 8-20) number of yellow ray florets.

 Distribution

 Helianthus strumosus is a widely distributed in North America.
 It is found in the central and eastern United States, and southeastern parts of Canada.
 It is found more regularly in non-wetland areas, although it can occur in wetlands.
 The woodland sunflower is normally found in moist to moderately moist and sandy to loamy sandy areas.
 H. strumosus grows in natural, disturbed, and man-made habitats.
 The population can quickly become dense.
 These flowers must go through a minimum 30 day cold stratification before they are able to germinate.